Snowflake-Labs/terraform-snowflake-snowalert/README.md

 # copy the tfvars file and rename to remove the '.sample' suffix

 terraform init

+# Import any external resources you want controlled in this module.
+# NOTE: The import HAS to be done before plan and apply otherwise the downstream resources will error out at creation.
+terraform import snowflake_database.database[0] 'SNOWALERT' terraform import snowflake_database.warehouse[0] 'SNOWALERT_WAREHOUSE'
+# ...

 terraform plan -out=snowalert.plan # Use the .auto.tfvars file in the same dir terraform apply snowalert.plan
 ```

+### Importing Resources

+This module is designed to work with the following existing resources:

+1. Warehouse
+1. Database
+1. User
+1. Role
+1. Schemas

+There are two ways to use existing resources:

+1. _Provide them as inputs_: In this case, they're managed elsewhere and the names of the resources are input as strings through the tfvars file.
+1. _Import them into the module_: In this case, they were managed elsewhere and with the import you can manage them within this module.
+The first step is to `import` these conditional resources and then run the terraform `plan` and `apply`.

+NOTE: The

 ### `zsh` Function